"....in a world of algorithms, hashtags and followers, I believe in the importance of human connection..."

 If it resonates with you send me a message or book a consultation.

 I am committed to ongoing professional development to ensure I can provide the best possible support to my clients.
-My practice is supervised and adheres to the BACP's ethical framework, guaranteeing a high standard of professional and ethical care.
+My practice is supervised and adheres to the NCPS's Code of Ethics guaranteeing a high standard of professional and ethical care.

 I am truly grateful for the wisdom and guidance of Richard Schwartz, Stephen Porges, Frank Anderson, Deb Dana, Chris Burris, Osnat Arbel, Janina Fisher, Bert Hellinger, Gerhard Walper, M. Rajchert-Lewandowska, Iwona Kopacz, Gordon Symons, Ariella Schwartz, also Polyvagal Institute in Poland and Polish Association of Somatic Experiencing (PSSE).